sapiens/blog/_posts/2013-4-19-Message-Driven-Architecture-Explained-Basics.aspx.md

 ## How It Works

  Let's say you have 3 modules: Sales, Accounting, Inventory.
 These 3 obviously need to work together but we want these modules not to be coupled one to another.
 Each module knows that the other exist, but they don't know where and how to talk with them.
-They are codetty decoupled.
+They are pretty decoupled.

  In order to work together, these modules will pass messages to each other via a 3rd party, a 'transporter' which knows where everyone is.
 That transporter is called a **ServiceBus** and that's its sole responsibility: to deliver messages to a destination.